-We intend to build on our recent history of developing market-leading, temperature-controlled supply chain solutions and delivering strong growth through the following strategies:
+We intend to build on our history of developing market-leading, temperature-controlled supply chain solutions and delivering strong growth through the following strategies:

 - Superior service to our clients.
-We strive to provide our clients with best-in-class solutions to help manage some of the most critical aspects of their evolving businesses with advanced temperature-controlled supply chain solutions tailored to their specific requirements. - Continuous innovation.
-We plan to capitalize on our internal technological expertise to develop products and solutions that address unmet needs in the global supply chain of the C&GT market and the other life sciences markets we serve.
-We plan to strengthen our existing products and solutions with complementary products, solutions and innovative technologies that are designed to provide our customers with tailored solutions to manage the critical aspects of the supply chain effectively and efficiently. - Geographical expansion.
-We intend to expand our global commercial presence by continuing to broaden our capabilities within our existing network and selectively build out new global supply chain centers, manufacturing facilities, and infrastructure in support of known and anticipated growth in demand for our solutions and equipment.
+We strive to provide our clients with best-in-class solutions to help manage some of the most difficult and critical aspects of their evolving businesses with advanced temperature-controlled supply chain solutions tailored to their specific requirements; - Continuous innovation.
+We plan to capitalize on our internal technological expertise to develop products and solutions that address unmet needs in the global supply chain of the C> market and the other life sciences markets we serve.
+We plan to strengthen our existing products and solutions with complementary products, solutions and innovative technologies that are designed to provide our customers with tailored solutions to manage the critical aspects of the supply chain effectively and efficiently; - Geographical expansion.
+We intend to expand our global commercial presence by continuing to broaden our capabilities within our existing network and selectively build out our new global supply chain center network, manufacturing facilities, and infrastructure in support of known and anticipated growth in demand for our solutions and equipment;

 - Strategic logistics alliances and collaborations.
 We have been successful in establishing strategic alliances around the world as a means for our current and prospective client base to utilize our solutions.
-We have focused our efforts on market leading companies in the logistics services industry as well as participants in the life sciences industry.
+We have focused our efforts on market leading companies in supply chain services as well as participants in the life sciences industry.
 These strategies drive integration of our solutions into our alliance partners' services.
-We currently support the three largest integrators in the world: FedEx, DHL and UPS, with advanced cryogenic logistics solutions for the life sciences industry.
-Our Compliance Unified Ecosystem(TM) includes alliance partners such as McKesson Specialty Health, a division of McKesson Corporation, Be The Match BioTherapies, Brooks Life Sciences, EVERSANA, Lonza, Medipal and Vineti.
-The overarching goal of these partnerships is to provide fully integrated solutions including, but not limited to, process optimization that reduces risk, increases transparency, and improves certainty. - Targeted acquisitions.
-We intend to continue to selectively pursue acquisitions that may include innovative technologies and solutions and/or geographic competencies and capabilities to ensure we further enhance and broaden our market leadership and enable our clients to successfully bring products and life-saving therapies to market. - Setting industry standards.
+The overarching goal of these partnerships, through our Compliance Unified Ecosystem[TM], is to provide fully integrated solutions including, but not limited to, process optimization that reduces risk, increases transparency, and improves certainty; - Targeted acquisitions.
+We intend to continue to selectively pursue acquisitions that may include innovative technologies and solutions and/or geographic competencies and capabilities to ensure we further enhance and broaden our market leadership and enable our clients to successfully bring products and life-saving therapies to market; and - Setting industry standards.
 Our supply chain solutions are designed to support our clients' initiatives through early-stage studies, clinical trials, and their global commercialization.
-We believe our 'first mover' advantage and the experience we have gained in supporting the C&GT market have positioned us as a market leader in the space with a strong platform of comprehensive solutions, products and service that have been adopted by many leading life sciences companies.
+We believe our 'first mover' advantage and the experience we have gained in supporting the cell and gene therapy market have positioned us as a market leader in the space with a strong platform of comprehensive solutions, products and services that have been adopted by many leading life sciences companies.
 A key strategy for further accelerating market adoption of our enabling solutions is to maintain and extend our position as the industry leader in the markets we serve.
-We believe this approach can further strengthen our market position, expand the breadth of services our clients utilize, increase our competitive advantage and contribute to our long-term growth.
+We believe this approach can enhance our support of the life sciences industry, further strengthen our market position, expand the breadth of our services, increase our competitive advantage and contribute to our long-term growth.